neo-project/docs/tutorial/en-us/7-consensus/2-Proof_of_work_and_proof_of_stake.md

 If computers and knowledge dedicated in generating hashes has been evolving so drastically, why would not be the same for digital signatures and communication protocols?
 IoT has been a hot topic and focus of dedication of renowned researchers and industries, and its roots are related with communication and agreement between autonomous devices.

-The roots of NEO dBFT are digital signatures shared by a group of nodes (autonomous agents), which were selected by the majority of all NEO holders.
+The roots of Neo dBFT are digital signatures shared by a group of nodes (autonomous agents), which were selected by the majority of all Neo holders.

 ## Coordination x Proof-of-Stake x Voting